SEC logo

 The project prioritised local businesses, with more than a dozen Melbourne-based companies providing services and supplies such as electrical works, civil construction, traffic management, landscaping and construction materials.

-SEC and Equis are supporting a Community Benefit Fund (fund) worth $2.5 million in total, or $100,000 a year for the operational life of the project (25 years).
+SEC and GreenPoint are supporting a Community Benefit Fund (fund) worth $2.5 million in total, or $100,000 a year for the operational life of the project (25 years).
+Applications are currently open and will close on 26 June 2026.
+The fund will allocate $75,000 per annum towards the MREH Youth Futures Program with the remaining $25,000 to be provided as smaller community grants.

-Click here for more details on the fund.
+Click here for more details on the fund and how to apply.

 Sign up for SEC news.